 This Students' Charter also regularly refers to legislation (WHW, WSF 2000, etc.).
 In the event of any contradiction, the statutory regulation shall prevail.
-The text of the WHW is available for consultation in the HU library and can also be found at http://wetten.overheid.nl/.
+The text of the WHW is available for consultation in the HU library and can also be found at wetten.nl - Regeling - Wet op het hoger onderwijs en wetenschappelijk onderzoek - BWBR0005682 (overheid.nl).